-Injectables: What To Do When You’re Staying Home & Can’t Get ThemApril 27, 2020
+Injectables & Laser Treatments: What To Do When You’re Staying Home & Can’t Get ThemJune 28, 2021

-What can I do for fine lines under the eyes instead of injectables?
+What can I do for fine lines around the eyes instead of injectables?

 Until you can come back in for anti-wrinkle injections for crows’ feet or filler underneath the eyes, Dr Cussell recommends an eye serum to improve the quality of the skin and preserve youthful plumpness in this thin, delicate area.

 He suggests using something with multiple active ingredients.
 RejuvAus E2 i-Active Rx serum has Arnica and Vitamin K to help improve circulation and reduce dark circles, as well as Hyaluronic Acid for plumping and hydration.
 This ingredient is what they use to make dermal fillers, and when it is applied topically, it helps bind water to the skin to keep the skin cells plump.

 What are the top anti-ageing ingredients in skincare?

 Antioxidants are the most important group of actives, and the most important antioxidant is Vitamin A. Vitamin A comes in several forms and it is the most active and beneficial ingredient you can put on your skin.
 It helps promote collagen production and natural cell turnover for younger-looking skin.

 In our RejuvAus brand products, we use Retinaldehyde because it is stronger yet less irritating than Retinol or Retinal.